 We encountered another man just before we left.
 He was old, possibly in his 80s.
 He looked like he had sight problems.
 Selling small cones of nuts, he called over to us.
 He was sitting by himself.
 I went over and said hello in Spanish.
 I asked if he was ok and asked him how much his nuts were.
 He answered “1CUC”.
 I handed over 5CUC and he offered me five cones.
 “No, no” I said.
 I told him to keep the cones and sell them.
 He was thrilled.
 I hope he made some extra money that day.

 Exploring The Streets Of Santa Clara

 We had a great time exploring the streets of the city.
 People were more than happy for me to take their photo and either smiled back or just got on with what they were doing.
 This is a perfect place for street photography.

 Go enjoy a drink in one of the many bars surrounding the Plaza.
 Relax on a bench in the square and just soak it all up.
 The choice is yours.

 One of the most famous buildings here is the Hotel Santa Clara Libre.
 The tallest in the city.
 It played a pivotal role in the battle of Santa Clara and housed many of Guevara’s men and to this day it still bares the scars of the battle that once raged here.

 Time For Trinidad

 We still have so much to share with you.
 We have lots more photos and a lot more content from our day in Trinidad.
-This was supposed to be one blog but there are so many photos and stories we want to share.
+This was to be one blog but there are so many photos and stories we wanted to share with you.
 So we hope you enjoyed this first part at least.

-For now though we head back to our hotel here in Santa Clara.
+For now, we headed back to our hotel here in Santa Clara.
 We enjoyed a drink and more great food by the pool.
 We had a small thunderstorm during the evening which was incredible to watch.
-It also cooled the air a little too which was nice.
-We retired to our shack for the night exhausted but ready to explore Trinidad the next day.
+It also cooled the air a little too, which was nice.
+We retired to our shack for the night exhausted, ready to explore Trinidad the next day.